Paul-Browne/carl.js/README.md

 and your good to go.
 Start adding your tests and resources in the `resources.json`

-## Combining the script and resources.json
+## Combining carl.js and resources.json

 Since the script is very small you might want to just include the resources.json directly inside Carl.js.
 This will be more efficient since it cuts out one request for the `resources.json` Use the `carl.bundle.js` for this, and include it just before the closing body tag instead of `carl.min.js`